 - Bone spurs

-And many more.
 Some conditions that may make somebody more prone to a shoulder injury include diabetes, arthritis, disease of the bone, and abnormal structures which may form due to misuse or occur during birth.
-Another common injury results from a sudden impact such as a fall or car accident may also contribute to shoulder pain.
+Injuries resulting from a sudden impact such as a fall or car accident may also contribute to shoulder pain.

-Impingement syndrome occurs when a tendon is being pinched between bones, and in the shoulder this takes place mainly in the space between the scapula and shoulder joint.
+Impingement syndrome occurs when a tendon is being pinched between bones.
+In the shoulder, this takes place mainly in the space between the scapula and shoulder joint.
 Bursitis is an injury to the bursa, a piece of cartilage in the joint shaped like a sac.
 The bursa is between the ball and socket and acts as a cushion, but can become inflamed and torn.

 - Inability to move the joint

 Diagnosing shoulder pain begins with a visit to a medical professional who can examine the joint and how it functions.
-They will observe the particular motion that causes pain and ask questions to further determine why it hurts.
-Imaging technology such as MRI or X-Ray can help guide doctors to damaged tissue or structural abnormalities.
+They will observe the particular movement that causes pain and ask questions to further determine why it hurts.
+Imaging technology such as MRI or X-ray can help guide doctors to damaged tissue or structural abnormalities.

 Once the cause of pain is diagnosed, patients and doctors can devise a treatment plan that is individualized to meet each patient’s needs.

 Many soft tissue injuries like impingement and tears can heal on their own over time.
 Treatment for minor injuries consists of managing pain and sometimes physical therapy.

 Pain management can be achieved with anti-inflammatory drugs such as ibuprofen.
 Using ice and heat as recommended can also help to relieve inflammation, stiffness, and pain.
 Some patients also use corticosteroid injections for pain relief.
 These injections are not recommended for everyone, as they can damage soft tissue over time.